mikhag/scripts/ubuntu/install_postgres/README.md

 root@node2# systemctl start etcd

 # On node2 remove current postgres-db (Warning destructive action, make sure no data is present in DB!)
+# !Note! if you remove the postgres folder on the primary node you have to run 'timescaledb-tune'.
 root@node2# rm -rf /var/lib/postgresql/16/main/*

 # On node1 - Start the remaining service